howion/howion.com-v2/README.md

 ### Active

+* Type effect for hero title
+* Design and code splash component.
+Maybe use the previous one?
 * Featured Work Section
 * Keywords Page?
+* 3D Transformations
 * Notes & Blog Page?
-* Design and code splash component.
-Maybe use the previous one?
 * Add Easters
 * 404 and other error pages
 * ~~Waypoints~~